 Whispering Maple Wand (1 Water Shard, 1 Lightning Shard, 1 Maple Wand, 1 Growth Formula Alpha) and the other one needs you to craft

-Maple Picatrix (1 Water Shard, 1 Lightning Shard, 1 Enchanted Copper Ink, 1 Maple Lumber, 1 Maple Log and 1 Hempen Yarn).
+Maple Picatrix (1 Water Shard, 1 Lightning Shard, 1 Enchanted Copper Ink, 1 Maple Lumber, 1 Maple Log, and 1 Hempen Yarn).

-Rule of thumb remains the same.
+The rule of thumb remains the same.
 The only thing that changes is the higher level quests with better rewards.

 The recommended triple turn-in is One for the Road, its objective is to craft

 Potions (1 Water Shard, 1 Lightning Shard, 1 Distilled Water, 1 Tinolqa Mistletoe and 1 Chanterelle).